hoffoh/redhat/README.md

 Used on supportshell where the cases are yanked

-    - #> ./checksos.sh
+    - bash ./checksos.sh

-      * Will scan home directory for case numbers and give a list, you need to select the case to get a list of sos-reports, finally select the number of the report to get data
+Will scan home directory for case numbers and give a list, you need to select the case to get a list of sos-reports, finally select the number of the report to get data

-    - #> ./PreChecks.sh
+    - bash ./PreChecks.sh

-  - Collect ODF/CEPH data from ODF must-gather, copy paste the absolut path to get data from selected ODF Must gather on the case
+Collect ODF/CEPH data from ODF must-gather, copy paste the absolut path to get data from selected ODF Must gather on the case

 # Share with customer below scripts to collect Ceph data from operator/toolbox or ODF data: